stidsborg/Cleipnir.ResilientFunctions.SagaChallenge/Challenge#2/README.md

 It is emphasized the "existing" orders must be handled correctly by the new version of the code.
 All existing order can be assigned the brand AbcLavpris.

-A friendly colleague has created a console-application which you can use to verify you new order processing logic.
+A friendly colleague has created a test-application which you can use to verify the new order processing logic.

 Best of luck!